inTestiGator/pytest-deltacov/README.md

 test suites or uses of `deltacov`, the user is provided with the graph of changes in code coverage and is also provided with the lines that are not covered.

-Deltacov makes use of [covplugin](https://pypi.org/project/pytest-cov/) by running the command:`pipenv run pytest -x -s --cov-config pytest.cov --cov-report term-missing --cov` to retrieve the code coverage.
+Deltacov utilizes the [covplugin](https://pypi.org/project/pytest-cov/) by running the command:`pipenv run pytest -x -s --cov-config pytest.cov --cov-report term-missing --cov` to retrieve the code coverage.
 Although the user can see these commands executed in the terminal, it is necessary in order to capture the information needed to produce the graph.
 Once this data has been recorded, the